Course-Hero-3/MotivateMe/planning/project_plan.md

 List the current user stories you will implement.

-- [ ] As a film student, I want to organize myself by listing what projects and short films are due for the film festival, so that’s why I would like to see all my tasks sorted in earliest date first.
-(Kai)
+- [x] As a film student, I want to organize myself by listing what projects and short films are due for the film festival, so that’s why I would like to see all my tasks sorted in earliest date first.

 - [x] As an honors student, I want to be able to see little graphs of previous accomplishments, so that I stay motivated and stay on top of my class while studying to become a surgeon.

 - [x] As a student I want to have my own account associated with my school email including a profile picture and username, so that my account feels customized.(Kai)

-- [ ] As a computer science student, I want to be able to see what projects are late for my internships at Google, Apple, and Amazon, so that I know which project to not waste my time on if I missed the deadline already.
+- [x] As a computer science student, I want to be able to see what projects are late for my internships at Google, Apple, and Amazon, so that I know which project to not waste my time on if I missed the deadline already.

 - [x] As a club president I want to add club meetings and log my club's activities and have different colors, so that I can easily tell the difference between tasks.

-- [x] As a student/teaching assistant, I need to keep track of the assignments I personally have, as well as the projects my students are working on, and any other type of task, so that I don't spend too much time on either one and balance my time.
+- [x] As a student/teaching assistant, I need to be able to quickly add, update, complete, and delte tasks I am working on, so I don't waste time using the app and focus my time on other things.

-- [ ] As a team captain for my intramural sports soccer team, I want to be able to keep track of our soccer games on a calendar, and also log our soccer games so we can track our progress over time.
+- [x] As a team captain for my intramural sports soccer team, I want to be able to keep track of our soccer games on a calendar, and also log our soccer games so we can track our progress over time.

 - [ ] As a working student, I want to be able to filter different graphs, so that I can see the difference in stats in terms of homeworks, tests, etc.